jkaba/Hockey/README.md

 Intro to Hockey Analysis 2.R
 - Looking into the height, weight, and density of players from the 2018 NHL draft, specifically players drafted by the Canucks and Predators

+NCAA_USCHO Scraper.R
+- This R program scrapes the NCAA Div 1 hockey schedule + box scores, can be changed to get data for different seasons